 The Linen Guild is the part of St. Hilda’s Altar Guild that launders, maintains, and cares for the Eucharistic linens used in all our services.
 These beautiful sacred linens include purificators, corporals, credence table covers, baptismal towels, altar cloths, and fair linens.

 The Linen Guild is responsible for laundering and caring for the fair linens and altar cloths used on the four altars and the Healing Station altar.
 These altars are used for various weekly services.
 We also care for the small linens used regularly in all services.

 Membership in the Linen Guild is not exclusive to members of the St. Hilda’s Altar Guild.
 Anyone who has an interest and will care for the linens in a reverent, careful manner is welcome.
 Linen Guild members currently serve on a rotating schedule of two weeks twice a year.
 Members take the used linens home after the Eucharist to launder and iron them, returning them to the church the following week.

-We presently have 17 members on this guild.
+We presently have 15 members in this guild.
 We are grateful to those who serve in this ministry and we welcome anyone who would like to be a part of this dedicated group.
 Linen Guild members, through their service, deepen their faith and their knowledge of the church and the Sacraments.

 USHER MINISTRY TEAM

-Drafted the usher schedule for 2020 with seven teams of five ushers each.
+The usher schedule for 2023 will have six teams of five ushers each.
 The schedule covers the 52 regular 10:45 services and 14 special services.
-This team strategy may change as we reopen and acknowledge a smaller per service attendance.

 The Congregational Development Ministry Team’s mission is to: